 I’ve updated this recipe quiiiiteeee a few times, but that’s just because I have never been a fan of the pictures I have used.
 Often I will end up remaking something due to the photos and nothing else, but when I originally updated this I did change the recipe ever so slightly.
 The original ingredients are listed in the notes section of the recipe!

 I just utterly adore and LOVE Biscoff, and I know a lot of you guys do as well.
 It’s sweet and spicy at the same time, which makes it a perfect addition to a cheesecake.
 The spread on top gives a nice rich addition, along with the Lotus biscuits on the bottom.
 If you don’t want it to be quiiiiteee as Biscoff like, then use 300g of digestives on the bottom with 150g unsalted butter.

 When you whisk the mix up, it really doesn’t take too long at all – it takes me about 45 seconds to make the mixture.
 I whisk the cream cheese, biscoff, icing sugar and vanilla for about 10 seconds.
 Then, I add the cream in!
 This then takes another 30 seconds or so, and it’s lovely and thick.
 This is, of course, dependant on a few things – the temperature of the ingredients, brand of ingredients etc!

-This post is very long – and that’s because I could talk about Biscoff Cheesecake over and over.
+This post is very long – and that’s because I could talk about Biscoff cheesecake over and over.
 I adore it.
-I have a short video on this, I have a video for this on my youtube channel.
+I have a short video for this on my youtube channel.
 I am OBSESSED.
 Honestly, I don’t actually know how many times I have made this recipe now – it’s the best.
-Of course, if you don’t like biscoff… you won’t like this cheesecake or blog post so sorry in advance!
+Of course, if you don’t like Biscoff… you won’t like this cheesecake or blog post so sorry in advance!